tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Native or simple delivery schedule?

 Does your ERP system natively support a delivery schedule?
-A delivery schedule consists of one or more deliveries (date & quantity) for the same item within one order line.
-It is no problem when your ERP system does not support a delivery schedule natively, but you have to be aware which fields to use:
+A delivery schedule consists of one or more deliveries, having a position, date & quantity, for the same item within one order line.
+It is no problem when your ERP system does not support a delivery schedule natively, but you have to be aware which alternative fields to use:

 {% page-ref page="order/buyer/issue/delivery-schedule.md" %}

 The simple delivery schedule feature is only available for buyers at this moment.
 Please let [support](support.md) know when you are interested in a simple delivery schedule at the supplier side.

+### Can you split a delivery schedule?

+Does you ERP system support delivery or order lines split by a supplier?
+A supplier may split a line into multiple lines.
+A split line will have no position assigned by Tradecloud.
+THe ERP system must assign a position to the split line and update the order line to Tradecloud, check out:

+{% page-ref page="order/buyer/receive/delivery-schedule.md" %}

 ### Touched or all order lines?